- Page restrictions apply

 The configuration management template consists in a studio project plus a specific automation operation.

 They need to be both deployed on a server to work.
-To only deploy and test, you can use the marketplace package that regroups everything in one package.
-If you prefer to see exactly what is included in the package and maybe customize it, you can import the Studio Application Template and get the operation source code on github.
+To only deploy and test, you can use the Nuxeo Package that regroups everything in one package.
+If you prefer to see exactly what is included in the package and maybe customize it, you can import the Studio Application Template and get the operation source code on GitHub.

 - Studio Configuration Management Application Template:

-Can be found in Studio > Settings And Versioning > Application Template
+Can be found in Studio > Customization > External Templates

 - Nuxeo Specific Baseline Configuration Operation Sources: